teddynted/website-content/content/blog/react-native-redux-toolkit.md

-In this tutorial we are going to build a famous todo App using React Native with Redux Toolkit
+In this tutorial we are going to build a famous todo App using React Native with Redux Toolkit.

 > _The `Redux Toolkit` package is intended to be the standard way to write Redux logic.
 It was originally created to help address three common concerns about Redux:_